codappix/search_core/Documentation/source/features.rst

 Also multiple filter are supported.
 Filtering results by fields for string contents.

-Even facets / aggregates are now possible.
+Facets / aggregates are also possible.
 Therefore a mapping has to be defined in TypoScript for indexing, and the facets itself while searching.

 .. _features_planned: